Make a Day of It with These Winter Day Trips for NJ Families

 Lakota Wolf Preserve – Columbia

 Join a guided tour of the wolf terrain, learn about wolves' social behavior in packs, watch them play in the snow, and maybe even hear them howl.
-Winter weekend tours are at 10:30am and 3pm.
-If there's a possibility of inclement weather, call 908-496-9244 to be sure the preserve is open.
+Due to snow and ice damage caused in early-December 2019, the preserve is closed until repairs are made.
+Call 908-496-9244 to be sure the preserve is open before visiting.